Skip to main content

 How It Works

 A pop-up appears on your computer screen with a loud beeping sound, claiming Microsoft, Apple, or Norton has detected a virus.
 It tells you to call a "support number" immediately.
-The "technician" who answers asks for remote access to your computer, then either steals your files, drains your bank account, or charges you hundreds for fake "repairs."
+The "technician" who answers asks for remote access to your computer, then either steals your files, drains your bank account, or charges you hundreds for false "repairs."
 A Florida man was federally charged in July 2025 for stealing $20,000 from a single Maryland older adult through this scheme.

 "Your computer has been infected with a virus that is sending your banking information to hackers.
 Do not turn off your computer or you will lose all your files.
 Call Microsoft Security at 1-800-XXX-XXXX immediately.
-We can fix it remotely for $499."
+We can resolve it remotely for $499."

 What To Do